Rudd-O/hassmpris_agent/README.md

   * Play / pause / stop.
   * Next / previous track.
   * Seek.
+* Amarok
+  * Play / pause / stop.
+  * Next / previous track.
+  * Seek.
+* Spotifyd
+  * Nothing works — it hangs when its MPRIS interface is queried.

 If you test another media player, report your test results (along with any errors you find, and logs from this program) to the project's